Reema-Almadhi/chess-piece-detection-yolo/README.md

 # YOLO11 vs YOLO12 for Chess Piece Detection

-Description:
-a comparison of two chess piece detection models using YOLO11 and YOLO12 models.
+Two chess piece detection models using YOLO11 and YOLO12 models and a comparison of each model.

 Dataset:
 -693 images.